-If your computer get infected with a ransomware, such as WannaCry, immediately disconnect your computer from the network to prevent other devices from getting infected.
+If your computer gets infected with ransomware, such as WannaCry, immediately disconnect your computer from the network to prevent other devices from getting infected.

-Seek help with a computer professional, you may be able to regain control of your system.
+Seek help from a computer professional, you may be able to regain control of your system.

 If you made a backup, the quickest and best solution is to erase your computer and restore everything from the backup.